tschechlovdev/ml2dac/README.md

 ## Reproducibility

-For reproducing our experiments, please switch to the branch "reproducibility" and see the ``reproducibility.md`` for more detailed instructions.
+For reproducing our experiments, see the ``reproducibility.md`` for detailed instructions.

 ## Overview